i3thuan5/multiple-databases-backup/README.md

 ### KEEP_EVERY_BACKUP_IN_HOURS

-This optional environment variable is used for keeping backup files recently.
-The default value is 72.
+This optional environment variable is how old backups kept.
+The default value is `72`.
+It means 72 hours, 3 days.

 ### KEEP_DAY_BACKUP_IN_DAYS

-The default value is 90.
+This optional environment variable is how many daily backups kept.
+The default value is `90`.
+It means 90 days, 3 months.

 ### KEEP_MONTH_BACKUP_IN_MONTHS

-The default value is 36.
+This optional environment variable is how many monthly backups kept.
+The default value is `36`.
+It means 36 months, 3 years.